Middlesex Hospital (Connecticut): History

-Facilities and current operations
+Operations

 Middlesex Hospital provides inpatient medical, surgical and emergency services, as well as outpatient care, including diagnostic, rehabilitation, behavioral health, disease management, radiology, laboratory, cancer care, homecare, wound and ostomy care, surgical services, urgent care, and a network of primary care offices.
+Middlesex is licensed for 297 beds, 33 bassinets and serves a total population of over 250,000 persons.
 The hospital employs over 3,500 people and has 381 active medical staff, 77 courtesy medical staff, and 142 allied health professionals.

 The hospital has a family medicine residency program and a radiologic technology school.
 In addition to its emergency department in Middletown, the health system operates two satellite medical centers in Westbrook, Connecticut, and Marlborough, Connecticut, with fully accredited, stand-alone emergency departments.
 Combined, the three locations serve the 4th highest emergency patient volume of all Connecticut hospitals.
 In 2022 the hospital had 11,902 discharges and 77,805 emergency department visits.

+New ambulance facility

+In October 2025, the Middletown Planning and Zoning commission approved the demolition of 4 and 8 Crescent St. and 80 South Main St. A new ambulance facility will be constructed to house Middlesex's ambulance fleet in a climate controlled environment.

 Services

-Inpatient Care

-The hospital is licensed for 297 beds, 33 bassinets and serves a total population of over 250,000 persons.